Standard Terms and Conditions

 (x) Upon Client's reasonable request, provide information necessary for Client to demonstrate Provider's compliance with CCPA service provider obligations.

-e) Survival: These obligations shall survive termination of this Contract for so long as Provider retains any personal data or personal information processed on Client's behalf under this Contract.
+c) Survival: These obligations shall survive termination for so long as Provider retains any personal data or personal information processed on Client's behalf under this Contract.

 10.12 Intellectual Property Rights.